txt/fse16/doc/table.md

 Before that, columns are a `Thing`.
 On creation, `Thing`s can be initialized with any number of `init` values.

+All my classes inherit from `Pretty` which is a little detail we can ignore (but if you have to know-- see end of this page).

 ```python
 class Summary(Pretty):